rdiazconcha/dapr-workshop-labs/labs/lab1/Lab 1 - Setting up the development environment.md

     `dapr init`

 3. Dapr will start downloading the default Docker images for the Pub/Sub, State, and Observability building blocks.
-Those Docker containers will be used as sidecar for your own microservices.
+Those Docker containers will be used as a sidecar for your own microservices.
 ![](images/daprinit.PNG)

 4. Once finished, inspect your `$HOME\.dapr` folder